danieldiamond/gitlab-analytics/README.md

 ##### Field Naming Conventions

-- An `id` or `name` value should always be prefixed by what it is identifying or naming, e.g. `account_id` and `account_name`.
-When joining to any data from a different source, it should also be prefixed with the data source, e.g. `sfdc_account_id`, to avoid ambiguity.
+- An `id` or `name` value should always be prefixed by what it is identifying or naming, e.g. `account_id` and `account_name`, when represenating the primary value.
+Only in the `JOIN`s is it essential to be more explicit.
+- When joining to any data from a different source, a field should be prefixed with the data source, e.g. `sfdc_account_id`, to avoid ambiguity.
+An example: In the `sfdc_account` model, you may have `account_id` and `account_
-- All field names should be snake-cased.
+- All field names should be [snake-cased](https://en.wikipedia.org/wiki/Snake_case).
-- Boolean field namesshould start with `has_`, `is_`, or `does_`.
+- Boolean field names should start with `has_`, `is_`, or `does_`.

 ##### CTEs (Common Table Expressions)

 - All `{{ ref('...') }}` statements should be placed in CTEs at the top of the file.
 (Think of these as import statements.)
 - Where performance permits, CTEs should perform a single, logical unit of work.
 - CTE names should be as verbose as needed to convey what they do.
 - CTEs with confusing or noteable logic should be commented in file and documented in dbt docs.
 - CTEs that are duplicated across models should be pulled out into their own models.
 - CTEs should be formatted as follows: